Quick Start#

 net.deploy_routing(paths, routing_mode="Per-hop")

-Once you have created a BaseNetwork object, and defined its topology and routing, start the network by simply calling net.start().
+Once you have defined topology and routing, start the network with